AdobeDocs/experience-platform.en/help/destinations/api/connect-activate-batch-destinations.md

 ## Next steps {#next-steps}

-By following this tutorial, you have successfully connected Platform to one of your preferred batch cloud storage or email marketing destinations and set up a dataflow to the respective destination to export data files.
+By following this tutorial, you have successfully connected Platform to one of your preferred file-based email marketing destinations and set up a dataflow to the respective destination to export data files.
 Outgoing data can now be used in the destination for email campaigns, targeted advertising, and many other use cases.
 See the following pages for more details, such as how to edit existing dataflows using the Flow Service API:

 * [Destinations overview](../home.md)
 * [Destinations Catalog overview](../catalog/overview.md)